Bob and Joy Jones, two of our previous Coordinators and befrienders, discuss the seasons of grief through the eyes of a gardener.

 I don’t know about you, but I like gardening.
 One thing I’ve learned over the years is that if I want to be a successful gardener, I need to be aware of the seasons and base what I do around them.
 For those of us whose partner has died, understanding that there are also ‘seasons of grief’ may help us on our journey.

 In an autumn garden it is sad to see all the beauty and growth of the previous months dying away.
 There are lots of jobs to do to make sure that our garden grows again, but the weather is getting colder, and our hearts may not be in it.
-And so it is after our partner dies.
+And so it is after our loved one dies.
 We are overwhelmed by sadness at the loss of what has been – but we must get on with all the important tasks that are so necessary in the early days and maybe even, in small ways, begin to accept our loss.

 Winter is the worst time in the garden.
 There is little to do, the weather is cold and wet, and sometimes all we want to do is hide away in the house and pretend that the world outside isn’t there.
 On the bereavement journey, this is when we hit the buffers.
 We feel the pain of our loss and wonder if life can ever be good again.
 Hope seems to be buried under the snow and washed away by the rain.
 This is normal – we are processing our grief.